Despite the story spread all over about federal marshals arresting a man for an unpaid student loan, people aren’t arrested for debt.

 He was arrested for blowing off a court order that he appear in court.

 Not arrested for debt

 A creditor with a judgment can get the courts to help them collect.
-This judge ordered the borrower to appear and testify.
+This judge ordered the borrower subject to a judgment to appear and testify about his assets.